Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | Areas of effect from natural ranged weapons or hand pumps may also have their size increased by 1, and ignore a number of allies or squares up to your Bombardier Rank.
     |
     | **Efficient Reagents**
     | When crafting a flask, potion, or poison, roll a d6.
-On a success, up to 25 value in ingredients used may be refunded.
+On a success, up to 25 value in materials used may be refunded.
     |
     | *You learn another two new common or uncommon flask blueprints.*